-With Christmas and New Year making a slow way out of London’s streets and landmarks in early January, there are other festivals unhurriedly making a more discernible appearance in the city in early months of 2019.
-One of them is Chinese New Year 2019 in London, the largest Chinese New Year 2019 celebration in Europe, this year welcoming The Year Of The Pig.
+With Christmas and New Year making a slow way out of London’s streets and landmarks in early January, there are other festivals unhurriedly making a more discernible appearance in the city in early months of 2020.
+One of them is Chinese New Year 2020 in London, the largest Chinese New Year 2020 celebration in Europe, this year welcoming The Year Of The Rat.

 Don’t worry if you’re not familiar with the concept of the Chinese New Year and what to expect from it – most Westerners know very little about it.
 Fear no more!
 After reading this article, you’ll be prepped for the Chinese New Year celebrations in London as I’m going to share with you my experiences from previous years’ events in more detail.
 How fortunate of you, I had to go through quite a bit of reading to get a good grasp of what is CNY all about – and you’re getting it all explained in one place!

 I’m delighted to see you here as it means you have found my article amongst many, many others, out of which only a handful seem to cover Chinese New Year in London in more than a few sentences.
 Those of you who are looking to attend one this year and especially the ones who are going to see the Chinese New Year parade for the first time, here comes your little guide on Chinese New Year 2020 in London!

 And if you want to get a bigger picture of what the Chinese Lunar Year is actually all about, including the history behind it, the Chinese zodiac, Chinese customs and does and don’ts on that day, check out my other article that covers the entire topic of the Chinese New Year celebrations.